 According to the EPA, about 70% of all lead in the air comes from piston-engine aircraft emissions.
 Other sources are industrial plants, such as lead smelters or waste incinerators.

 According to the Department of Health & Human Services’ Agency for Toxic Substances and Disease Registry (ATSDR), most human exposure to lead occurs through inhalation and ingestion.
-Because lead is present throughout the environment, determining the potential source requires screening through interviews and objective observations regarding historic and current personal exposure opportunities at work, home, and involving hobbies and other potential sources.
+Because lead is present throughout the environment, determining the potential source of human exposure is challenging.